vishwasnavadak/blog/_posts/2018-11-05-the-todolist-addiction.markdown

 ## Windows Sticky Notes

 I remember when I used to list down some to-dos for later in Evernote and forget to open them.
 Even with the reminder feature, I failed to do the things I had listed in it.
 Moreover, my office's internal network has blocked Evernote since we use Microsoft products for all the communications (that's Microsoft trying to impose OneNote!
-Thanks :| ).
+Thanks).
 That's where Sticky Notes came in to use.
 You would find at least 3-4 sticky notes open in my Desktop with random links, tasks to be completed and deadlines.

 ## Google Keep